 Buzzing and Nuzzling

-The young chestnut brown deer nuzzled against his snow-white woolly friend in the meadow.
+The young chestnut-bronze deer nuzzled against his snow-white woolly friend in the meadow.

 Hundreds of yellow buttercups shielded them from the outsiders.

 Sunbeams reached from the blue sky to warm the sleepy couple.

 Lily Lamb lay her fluffy head on the fuzzy bronze neck of her friend Davy Deer.

 Lily grinned as she thought about Davy’s white tuft of a tail sticking up as he protected her from Old Grey Bully Goat.